-Are you looking at becoming a certified associate in project management?
+Are you looking at becoming a certified associate in project management (CAPM)?
 Do you want to understand how CAPM would boost your career prospect?
 Then, read on to learn about becoming a Certified Associate in Project Management!

 What is a certified associate in project management?

 Certified associate in project management (CAPM) is the credential you can get from PMI – Project Management Institute.
 Do you want to carve a niche for yourself in project management arena or in industries that use project management such as manufacturing, financial services, retail, construction, cyber security, and cloud technology?
 Then, the CAPM designation will help you get recognition and an upper hand over others when seeking a job because it is one of the most recognized project management certifications.

 Who can apply for a CAPM certification?

 Have you begun your career or contemplating a career path?
 Or, have you already worked for less than 3 years in a project team and want to know how you can skyrocket your career?
 If you are in either of these two conditions, you can definitely focus on a certified associate in project management.

 Project Management CAPM certification requirements

 Do you have a high school diploma or its equivalent that recognized over the world?
 In addition to this, you must have completed 23 hours of project management education in order to be eligible for CAPM certification exam.
 Don’t worry Master of Project Academy can help you with the needed 23 hours of project management education.

-How do I become a certified associate in project management?
+How do I become a certified associate in project management (CAPM)?

 You can follow these 7 steps to get your project management certification in demand: CAPM

 - Verify your eligibility for CAPM certification

-- Even if you have experience, it is recommended to go for a CAPM training class.
+- Go for a CAPM training class.
 This would give you the 23 hours project management education too in addition to training for the exam

 - Apply on the PMI website